K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 \subsection{Coordinates on the product phase space}

 We now want to revisit the symplectic gluing of elementary Lagrangian pairs for octahedra to form the Lagrangian pair for an admissible 3-manifold $M$.
 We will assume that the boundary $\pd M$ does not contain small annuli (\ie\ it only has small tori and the small discs that fill in holes on the big boundary).
+The extension to small annuli follows in a straightforward way be combining results of \cite{DGV-hybrid} with the present analysis.